If you have questions, or would like more information, please leave your name and contact information or call us at: 206.527.0888

 The biggest problem with carrying only liability insurance is that if there is an accident, you may wind up without the money to repair your own vehicle.
 A collision insurance policy makes it so that someone else — your insurer — will pay for the repairs to your car.
 If your car is totaled in an accident, a collision insurance policy will pay out the value of your car.
 While the payout won’t cover for a brand new vehicle, the sum will equal approximately what the car was worth before the accident.

 Collision insurance isn’t a must-have, as far as insurance goes.
 If your car is older, it may not be worth paying for insurance, especially if you can work on saving up enough to replace the car if necessary.
 If you have a good-sized emergency fund, you may be safe without collision insurance.
-If you’ve chosen a more expensive car or your car is relatively new, however, collision insurance can help you sleep much better at night.
+If you’ve chosen a more expensive car or your car is relatively new, however, collision insurance in Seattle can help you sleep much better at night.

 3. Comprehensive Insurance